 A bridge piercing is a surface piercing that appears in the bridge of the nose between the eyes.
 You’ll see two ball ends decorating either side of the nose, but in reality, it’s one long piercing that’s filled with a straight barbell hidden beneath the skin.

 If you pinch the bridge of your nose, you might feel a small fleshy area.
 (No worries if you don’t; not all people have anatomy suited to the bridge piercing.)
 This is the area that would be pierced.
 If you hold that fleshy area between your fingers, you can imagine the placement of the jewelry.

 Bridge piercing process

 The process to get the bridge piercing will be very similar to any other piercing experience.
 You’ll first research a reputable piercer if you don’t already have a piercer that you trust.
 When you arrive at your appointment, the piercer will clean the area and mark where you’ll be pierced.
-You’ll confirm placement—keeping in mind that placement largely depends upon your anatomy so you might not have much of a choice in location or even whether you can get this piercing at all—and you’ll be ready for the procedure.
+You’ll confirm placement—keeping in mind that placement largely depends upon your anatomy—and you’ll be ready for the procedure.

 The piercer will either use clamps to pinch the piercing area or pinch it with their fingers, depending on their preference.
 Then, they’ll use a sterile, single-use hollow needle to smoothly complete the piercing while subsequently threading the jewelry through.
 They’ll attach the ball end, and you’ll be done!